AnyChart/docs.anychart.com/Common_Settings/Tooltip.md

 </tr>
 <tr>
 <td>{api:anychart.core.ui.Tooltip#onDomReady}onDomReady(){api}</td>
 <td>All HTML elements of the tooltip are added to the DOM.
-Triggered once.
+Triggered once for every tooltip (in case of separated mode or different tooltips for different series).
 </td>
 </tr>
 <tr>